AshGw/ts-roids/README.md

 ```bash
 pnpm i ts-roids
 ```
-If you're only using types, you can install it as a dev dependency.
+If you're only using types, you can install it as a ``devDependency``.
 And if you're using the decorators, set this property inside `tsconfig.json`.
 ```json
 {